survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Although loaders can do a lot, they don’t provide enough power for more advanced tasks by themselves. **Plugins** allow you to intercept **runtime events** provided by webpack.
 A good example is bundle extraction performed by `ExtractTextPlugin` which, working in tandem with a loader, extracts CSS files out of the bundle and into a file of its own.

 Without this step, CSS would end up in the resulting JavaScript.
-This is a really important part of Webpack to understand.
-The fact that a module declares a dependency on another module doesn't mean that this dependency is directly included into the module when it is bundled.
+This is a absolutely important part of Webpack to understand.
+The fact that a module declares a dependency on another module doesn't mean that this dependency is directly included into the module when it's bundled.
 The *Separating CSS* chapter discusses this idea in detail.

 The image below recaps the main concepts discussed above and shows how they relate to each other: